ofluffydev/pythonCourse/docs/strings-in-python/escape-characters.md

 sidebar_position: 8
 ---

-# Escape Characters in Python: A Comprehensive Guide
+# Escape Characters in Python

 ## What Are Escape Characters?